 Have you or a loved one been diagnosed with borderline disorder and are suffering from anxiety and panic attack symptoms?

 Anxiety and panic attack symptoms are common in people with borderline disorder.
-Symptoms of anxiety occur in almost 90% of people with borderline disorder.
+Symptoms of anxiety occur in almost 90% of people with the disorder.
 If you have borderline disorder, you may experience heightened levels of anxiety and panic attack symptoms, especially at times of stress.
 For example, this may occur when you feel you are personally criticized and rejected, or during periods of separation from people who are very important to you.
 Moderate to severe anxiety may also lead to physical symptoms, such as migraine headaches, abdominal pain and irritable bowel syndrome.

 A panic attack is an acute and severe form of anxiety that occurs in about 50% of people with borderline disorder.
-Panic attacks are characterized by a discrete period of intense fear in which four or more of the following symptoms develop abruptly and reach a peak within 10 minutes:
+Panic attacks are characterized (DSM-5) by a discrete period of intense fear in which four or more of the following symptoms develop abruptly and reach a peak within 10 minutes:

 - palpitations, pounding heart, or increased heart rate